My Brother Is Still Unvaccinated Because Our Medical System Is Ableist

 To be sure, vaccinating adults with severe autism and other mental health disorders, would require additional staff, either to physically hold the patient or to ensure that they have no adverse reactions to sedation.
 And if the moral weight of discrimination due to disability does not sway you, then let’s look at the costs and benefits.
 If these individuals are not given special accommodations, and are denied the vaccine, they are 29 times more likely to be hospitalized if they contract COVID-19, adding to the billions of dollars in healthcare cost and burden on medical staff.

 Primary care physicians should be spearheading this care coordination, no doubt, and the burden should not fall on emergency department physicians and staff.
 Additionally, the federal government should give additional funds to federally qualified health centers, enabling them to provide special accommodations for disabled individuals to receive the COVID-19 vaccine.
 The federal government could also provide additional funding to emergency departments, so they can get the staffing and support needed to administer the vaccine safely to disabled patients.
 Either way, the clock is ticking for individuals like my brother, and I hope that the medical system steps up to the plate soon.
-My brother is still unvaccinated, and he deserves to be.
+My brother is still not vaccinated, and he deserves to be.

 - Ahmaud Arbery and America's White Juror Problem